Visit Pyrenees National Parc, Midi-Pyrenees

 Places in Pyrenees National Park

-Laruns is a town towards the west of the Parc, Cauterets and Luz-Saint-Sauveur in the centre and Gedre, Bareges and Aragnoet to the east while several smaller towns and many quiet villages also fall within the parc boundaries.
-Gavarnie, Cauterets and Gabas are among the popular places to begin exploring the region.
-The architecture of the towns and villages is not always exceptional but the scenery is ample compensation!
+Laruns is a town towards the west of the Parc, Cauterets and Luz-Saint-Sauveur are in the centre and Gedre, Bareges, Aragnoet and Arreau are to the east while several smaller towns and many quiet villages also fall within the parc boundaries.

 The Pyrenees National Parc has many highlights, and one of the most popular is the Cirque de Gavarnie, an immense circular wall of cliff that gazes imposingly at the valley below.
 The Cirque de Gavarnie also has the advantage that it can be reached by an easy walk from Gavarnie.
 Even more remote (though still accessible by road), bigger and perhaps even more dramatic, is the Cirque de Troumouse.

+The most dramatic scenery is closer to the border with Spain at the southern edge of the Pyrenees National Parc.
 If you are adventurous, and well equipped, the region around Mont Perdu, now a World Heritage site within the parc, is particularly noteworthy and stands behind the Cirque de Gavarnie.

-Walking
+Walking and cycling

 There are of course many shorter trails in the mountains of the Pyrenees National Park including some along valleys that are less demanding and suitable for the inexperienced.
 Ask at the visitor centre nearest you for information when you arrive.